Matsushita JR series: JR-200

+The National JR-200 (also sold as the Panasonic JR-200U variant in some countries) was released at the end of 1982 with a price of 79,800 yen.
+It was a higher-end model than the JR-100, but not compatible with this machine.

 The JR-200 is made of silver grey plastic, and has a black matte area around the chiclet keyboard area.
 It used the same MN1800A CPU as the previous model, but added a second processor, the 4-bit MN1544CJR, which is used for I/O and contains 128 bytes of RAM plus four kilobytes of ROM.

 The computer received favorable reviews on its launch.
 Creative Computing wrote "The Panasonic JR-200 is one of the nicest new computers to make the scene in some time."

-A version of the JR-200 called the Panasonic JR-200U was developed for the North American and European markets and was announced in January 1983.